 In the United States, there were 204,200 jobs for Transportation Supervisor in 2016.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,500 new jobs for Transportation Supervisor by 2026.
-The BLS estimates 22,600 yearly job openings in this field.
+There will be an estimated 22,600 positions for Transportation Supervisor per year.

 The states with the most job growth for Transportation Supervisor are Utah, Nevada, and North Dakota.
 Watch out if you plan on working in Maine, Delaware, or Alaska.
 These states have the worst job growth for this type of profession.